 Minecraft allows you to build lots of things.
 Castles and houses and farms and so much more.
-But one of the more interesting ways to build in Minecraft is not on land but at sea.
-And what better way to begin your voyage into nautical building than to build your vessel that will cut through the waters!
+But one of the more interesting ways to build Minecraft is not on land but at sea.
+And what better way to begin your voyage into the nautical building than to build your vessel that will cut through the waters!
 It's time to earn your sea legs and learn how to build a ship.

 Before we begin any construction, we need to pick a location.

 First, like any build, we need a block palette.
-For this it's mostly wood, so I chose some nice deep dark red colors with Dark Oak Wood, Dark Oak and Spruce Wood Planks, and their slab, stair, and fence variants.
-If you want a lighter colored ship use Oak or Birch or even use Acacia if you want it to be a burning red vessel!
+For this, it's mostly wood, so I chose some nice deep dark red colors with Dark Oak Wood, Dark Oak, and Spruce Wood Planks, and their slab, stair, and fence variants.
+If you want a lighter-colored ship use Oak or Birch or even use Acacia if you want it to be a burning red vessel!
 Just make sure to have at least two wood types, this is important for detail and breaking up colors in the build.

 Now that we can get to the building we have to construct the skeleton.
 The skeleton of a build is the very basic shape that the build will be sculpted from.
 It's useful to have this base so additions feel less aimless and the build keeps its shape as you complete it.
 Begin with a flattened rendition of the boat, like a silhouette as if you were looking down on it from above.
 And remember: the front of a ship is curved inward and pointy and the back is curved outward and round.

-Next build up a few blocks, this will give us our full skeleton to begin sculpting the detailed shapes of the build upon.
+Next, build up a few blocks, this will give us our full skeleton to begin sculpting the detailed shapes of the build upon.

-First make the shape of the front of the ship, also called the forepeak or beak of the ship.
+First, make the shape of the front of the ship, also called the forepeak or beak of the ship.
 This is the main part of the ship that cuts through waves as the ship moves.

 As you go along, add slabs and stairs to make your shapes smoother and add a little more detail.

 Now the bottom of the ship is still flat so give that some shape as well as adding a few layers beneath the water.
 Keep the flat floor inside though as ships don’t usually keep all of their insides open to be walked around in.
-There is an area beneath the inside floor which is hollow and helps with buoyancy.
+There is an area beneath the inside floor that is hollow and helps with buoyancy.

 Back up to the top, it's time to make the quarterdeck, which is the raised area on the back of the ship where the rudder controls are.
 Inside this structure is also where we will be placing the captain’s cabin.